-Welcome to the Language Research Lab at Washington University!
+Welcome to the Language Acquisition Research Lab at Washington University!

 Cindy Brantmeier is the principal investigator in the Language Research Laboratory at Washington University, St. Louis.
 Her experimental research addresses questions about reading and testing across languages and cultures.

 Professor Brantmeier is the Director of Applied Linguistics, which includes the Phd and undergraduate minor.
-From 2015 to 2020, Dr. Brantmeier was Co-Editor of Reading in a Foreign Language, a leading journal housed at the University of Hawaii.
-She was the recipient of Washington University’s 2012 Emerson Excellence in Teaching Award, and has been a four time winner for outstanding graduate student mentoring.
+She was the recipient of Washington University’s 2012 Emerson Excellence in Teaching Award, and has been a five time winner for outstanding graduate student mentoring.
 Professor Brantmeier was the 2019 Merle E Simmons Distinguished Alumna for Department of Spanish and Portuguese, Indiana University, and she is Distinguished Visiting Professor of Applied Linguistics, School of Foreign Languages.
 Northeast Normal University, Changchun, China.
 May 2016 – 2021.
+From 2015 to 2020, Dr. Brantmeier served as Co-Editor of Reading in a Foreign Language, a leading journal housed at the University of Hawaii.

 Professor, Applied Linguistics & Global Studies